anze3db/blog/_posts/2023-11-03-sqlite-wal.md

 # image: /assets/pics/pytest-plugin-og.png
 ---

 I've been working with SQLite lately.
-My [fedidevs.com](fedidevs.com) project uses it as the primary storage.
+It has become my go-to database for all projects!

 ## Blocking writes

-One problem I encountered was that, by default, writes block reads.
-Because of this, the site became unresponsive for about an hour every night while the nightly job fetched and inserted fresh data from across the fediverse.
+One problem I encountered was that, by default, it uses [rollback journal](https://www.sqlite.org/lockingv3.html#rollback), where any write to the database will also block all reads.
+Because of this, my [fedidevs.com](https://fedidevs.com) site became unresponsive for about an hour every night while the nightly job inserted fresh data.

 The solution was to enable [Write-Ahead Logging](https://www.sqlite.org/wal.html).
-WAL allows multiple readers to access the database simultaneously, even if the table is being written to.
+WAL allows multiple readers to access the database simultaneously, even if the table is being written to simultaneously.
+The link above has a few disadvantages listed, but for most web-server use cases, WAL is the better option.

 ## Enabling WAL